Advertiser Disclosure

 Frequently Asked Questions

-If you are booking first class on Japan Airlines, check Japan Airlines Mileage BankAlaska Airlines Mileage PlanCathay Pacific Asia Miles, or American Airlines AAdvantage.
+If you are booking first class on Japan Airlines, check Japan Airlines Mileage BankAlaska Airlines Mileage Plan, or American Airlines AAdvantage.

-Japan Airlines and Alaska Airlines will have the best redemption rates, but booking with American Airlines can be much easier since you can put awards on hold.
-It’s also much easier to earn Asia Miles and book with Cathay Pacific.
+Japan Airlines and Alaska Airlines have the best redemption rates, but booking with American Airlines can be more rewarding, since the miles are easier to earn.

 Japan Airlines has an amazing first class suite and a cabin crew that is second to none.
-You’ll also get to enjoy one of the most expensive champagnes in the world.
+You also get to enjoy one of the most expensive Champagnes in the world.

 If you depart from Tokyo Haneda (HND) or Tokyo Narita (NRT), make sure you enjoy one of Japan Airlines’ first class lounges.